Our Board

 “You can’t discover something new if you point your big scope at something you already know is there, but pointing a telescope down on Yerkes would be great because I know every day will bring new discoveries.”

-Peter is currently partner, at Water Street Healthcare Partners, a private equity firm based in Chicago.
+Peter is currently managing partner at Water Street Healthcare Partners, a private equity firm based in Chicago.
 He serves on numerous corporate boards primarily in pharmaceuticals, as well as on various community and educational boards.
 Peter received his BA from Harvard University.

 “My favorite astronomer ever to study at Yerkes is Edwin Hubble.
 His time as a graduate student here meaningfully contributed to his underlying motivation and determination to explore and believe leading to his remarkable footprint of accomplishments.
 Yerkes can continue to impact the next generation of leaders in astronomy, science, and the arts inspiring all of us to Think Big.”